Thursday, July 4, 2024

 I knew I was way behind on this, for reasons many and varied, but looking back how far I've come since the time of this post, it's like a whole different world.

 The next morning, I picked up a pint of whiskey, and headed off in the rain up the Alaska Highway.
 The directions I was given by the desk clerk for the liquor store included the phrase, "down a few traffic lights, right after the pot store."
-I suppose for Canadians, and some Americans, that would not be unusual, but I'd have thought "dispensary" or something.
+I suppose for Canadians, and some Americans, that would not be unusual, but to me it stopped me mid-step for a second.
+Funny.

-On the road, I was surprised by the change in the makeup of the traffic.
+Throughout the day, I was surprised by the change in the makeup of the traffic.
 Everything was an oil extraction support truck, a camper, or a bike like mine.
 This continued until reaching the Rockies, when suddenly the oil industry traffic stopped cold.
 Now, it's just survivalists and adventurers.
 Not a Porsche to be found.

 No comments: